jasshone/jasshone.github.io/_posts/2024-07-28-Diffusion-Models.md

 <img width="80%" alt="image" src="https://github.com/user-attachments/assets/e49ef22b-d44d-4cd3-ada3-0d8f62fdf86b">

-To understand this proof, you would need some background in probability, but in practice this theory doesn't matter too much in the implementation of a diffusion model.
+To understand this proof, you would need some background in probability.
+I think the general idea of why we need this proof and why it makes sense is that in the diffusion model training process, we want to not have to add noise step by step and skip straight to the current timestep t, and have the model predict the noise difference between that noised image and the original image.
+This works fine for training because of the property of the sum of two normal distributions being another normal distribution, so we can approximate the effect of t steps of adding noise by one gaussian distribution with the same mean and standard deviation as the sum of the guassian noise added per step up to step t.

 The actual paper has some additional parameters, specifically beta, beta tilde, alpha, alpha bar, etc. These are chosen contingent on beta, which is the amount of noise to add at each step.
+We will talk about these more later when we actually implement the model.

 ## Training the Model (+ some more math)